clij/clij/ReadMe.md

 ### Installation to ImageJ/Fiji

 Add the update site https://sites.imagej.net/clij to your Fiji installation.
-Read more about how to activate update sites here.
+[Read more about how to activate update sites]( https://imagej.net/Following_an_update_site)

 ### Supported methods